gperdrizet/OpenSearch/notes/setup_notes.md

       - opensearch-data2:/usr/share/opensearch/data # Creates volume called opensearch-data2 and mounts it to the container
     networks:
       - opensearch-net # All of the containers will join the same Docker bridge network

+  opensearch-node3:
+    image: opensearchproject/opensearch:latest
+    container_name: opensearch-node3
+    environment:
+      - cluster.name=opensearch-cluster # Name the cluster
+      - node.name=opensearch-node3 # Name the node that will run in this container
+      - discovery.seed_hosts=opensearch-node1,opensearch-node2,opensearch-node3 # Nodes to look for when discovering the cluster
+      - cluster.initial_cluster_manager_nodes=opensearch-node1,opensearch-node2,opensearch-node3 # Nodes eligibile to serve as cluster manager
+      - bootstrap.memory_lock=true # Disable JVM heap memory swapping
+      - "OPENSEARCH_JAVA_OPTS=-Xms32g -Xmx32g" # Set min and max JVM heap sizes to at least 50% of system RAM
+      - "DISABLE_INSTALL_DEMO_CONFIG=true" # Prevents execution of bundled demo script which installs demo certificates and security configurations to OpenSearch
+      - "DISABLE_SECURITY_PLUGIN=true" # Disables Security plugin
+    ulimits:
+      memlock:
+        soft: -1 # Set memlock to unlimited (no soft or hard limit)
+        hard: -1
+      nofile:
+        soft: 65536 # Maximum number of open files for the opensearch user - set to at least 65536
+        hard: 65536
+    volumes:
+      - opensearch-data3:/usr/share/opensearch/data # Creates volume called opensearch-data2 and mounts it to the container
+    networks:
+      - opensearch-net # All of the containers will join the same Docker bridge network

   opensearch-dashboards:
     image: opensearchproject/opensearch-dashboards:latest
     container_name: opensearch-dashboards